zaphosting/docs/docs/vserver-windows-fs-22.md

 ## Step 2 Download Farming Simulator directly to your Windows server

-Connect via [RDP](vserver-windows-userdp.md) to your Windows server.
+Connect via [Initial Access (RDP)](vserver-windows-userdp.md) to your Windows server.
 After you are connected, open the browser and go to the [link](https://eshop.giants-software.com/downloads.php) from the mail again.
 Then enter your GameKey and select the download for Windows8/10.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/JwMzAXbMx64CybQ/preview)